janus-rose/PiCloud/README.md

 SyncThing is now fully configured and running on your Pi.

-Access your Pi's SyncThing interface by typing 192.168.X.XX:8384 into your web browser's address bar (substitute your Pi's IP address instead of “192.168.X.XX”)
+Access your Pi's SyncThing interface by typing 192.168.X.XX:8384 into your web browser's address bar (substitute your Pi's IP address instead of “192.168.X.XX”).
+Since we've turned on encryption for the interface, a scary security warning will appear in the browser.
+We don't need to worry about this, so click past the warning ("Advanced >> Proceed" in Chrome, "Permanently Add Exception" in Firefox) and you'll enter the Syncthing interface.

 ### c.
 Connect your devices with SyncThing